|

 Additionally, following a recipe requires careful reading and attention to detail, which can help improve your overall comprehension skills.

-Finally, if you are able to successfully complete a recipe in English, it can give you a sense of accomplishment and boost your confidence in using the language.
+Finally, completing a recipe in English can give you a sense of accomplishment and boost your confidence in using the language.

 Reading/Writing learners: